Who built the Trevi Fountain?

 The Trevi Fountain is not the only place where a snake was used as a sign of healing.
 On Tiber Island, there is a temple devoted to Aesculapius, the Greek god of healing.
 In 293 B.C., when there was a plague in Rome, the island was seen as a place of protection from the plague.
 The symbol for Aesculapius is a snake, which is depicted on the temple.

-As this project was commissioned by the Vatican, the Papal Coat of Arms is also included at the top of the fountain, surrounded by angels.
+Vatican, the Papal Coat of Arms is also included at the top of the fountain, surrounded by angels.

 The Trevi Fountain has recently been restored due to the contribution of the fashion house, Fendi, in 2013.
 (It has “been restored to its former splendor and cleaned illuminated with lights that enhance its beauty.”)